ssigurdsson/Netcode-Visualization-Tool/REPORT.md

 | Server Communication              | &nbsp;&nbsp;&nbsp; 10 s  |
 | **Total Execution Time**          | **100 s** |

-We see that most of the execution time is spent extracting and processing updates about the player's local view (that is, the orbs and players within visual range of the player that must be displayed on their screen).
-This..
+We see that most of the execution time is spent extracting and processing updates about the players' local views (that is, updates regarding the orbs and other players within visual range that must be displayed on each player's screen).
+The runtime of these functions is directly proportional to the number of entities within range of each player, and can not be significantly improved without moving to a faster programming language.